oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 This is a minimal recommended SARIF log file for the case where an analysis tool produced results and source location information is available.

-The file contains those elements recommended by this document (elements which the document states “**SHOULD**” be present), in addition to the required elements.
+The file contains those elements recommended by this document (elements which the document states "**SHOULD**" be present), in addition to the required elements.

 The file contains a single `run` object ([§3.14](#run-object)) with a `results` array ([§3.14.23](#results-property)).
 The results array contains a single `result` object ([§3.27](#result-object)) so the recommended elements of the `result` object can be shown.

 Its `run.artifacts` property ([§3.14.15](#artifacts-property)) specifies only those artifacts in which the tool detected a result.

-It does not contain a `run.logicalLocations` property ([§3.14.17](#run-object--logicallocations-property)), because when physical location information is available, that property is optional (it “**MAY**” be present).
+It does not contain a `run.logicalLocations` property ([§3.14.17](#run-object--logicallocations-property)), because when physical location information is available, that property is optional (it "**MAY**" be present).

 This example also includes a `toolComponent.rules` property ([§3.19.23](#rules-property)) containing rule metadata, even though rule metadata is optional, to show how a SARIF log file can be self-contained, in the sense of containing all the information necessary to interpret the results.